Decoupling Task-Solving and Output Formatting in LLM Generation: Ethical considerations

 \section{Ethical considerations}

-We conduct experiments on mathematical reasoning, LLM-as-a-judge evaluation, and event argument extraction.
+We conduct experiments on mathematical reasoning, event argument extraction, and LLM-as-a-judge evaluation.
 The score assigned by an LLM should not be considered an accurate reflection of quality of the summary.
 In addition, the LLM responses to the GSM8k questions should not be referenced for math instruction as they may include hallucination.

 We acknowledge the use of AI assistants for improving the manuscript's prose, generating tables in LaTeX format, figure design, and assisting with code implementation for the analysis of HMM hidden state pruning.
 All generated content, particularly the data in tables, was manually verified for accuracy against our experimental results.